lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 - The `SignalWatcher` mixin to apply to all classes using signals
 - The `watch()` template directive to watch individual signals with pinpoint updates
-- The `html` template tag, and `withWatch()` template tag factory, to apply the watch directive automatically to template bindings.
+- The `html` template tag to apply the watch directive automatically to template bindings

-`@lit-labs/signals` also exports some of the signals API for convenience.

 Import these like so: